cloudtoid/gateway-core/README.md

               "x-new-response-header": [ "value-1", "value-2" ]
 ```

-The value of these newly added headers can be text or an [expression](#Expressions).
+> A header value can be text or an [expression](#Expressions).

-### Removing a header
+### Update headers

-Headers can be removed from proxied requests, as well as responses.
-To remove header, simple set its value to an array:
+GatewayCore can update headers that it proxies.
+In the example below, it changes the value of `x-request-header` header to `updated-value`.
+The values of a similar response header are also replaced with `value-1` and `value-2`:

 ```json
 {